- College Baseball's

 In addition to his duties at Lewis University and the College of St. Francis, Gordie was also Head Football Coach at Joliet Catholic High, winning five Class 5A Championships for the school.

-Since 1996, Gordie has been the Head Baseball Coach at Ripon College in Ripon, Wisconsin.
+In 1996, Gordie became the Head Baseball Coach at Ripon College in Ripon, Wisconsin.

 While most coaches are proficient in one sport, Gordie is the ultimate "coaches coach", being able to create championship teams in football, baseball and basketball.